rsdoiel/rsdoiel.github.io/cv.md

 ## Current responsibilities

-+ Software development for CalTech libraries (as of April 20th, 2015)
++ Software development for CalTech Libraries (as of April 20th, 2015)

 ## Technical Skills